Go to my profile

 Around mid-June, the sun skirts the horizon, meaning 24 hours of daylight.
 The far north territories such as the Yukon, northwest territories and Nunnavut are the places to head to if you want to experience it.
 In contrast, in December and January, the sun barely rises, yet the snow makes things appear brighter!
 Each season comes with its own perks, in the summer the endless sun means more time to have fun, while the long winter months bring the northern lights.

-7. You’re not guaranteed to see the Northern Lights everywhere in Canada
+Northern Lights in Canada

-Speaking of lights… if seeing those iconic greeny-blue skies of the Northern Lights is on your travel experience list - your best bet is to head to the most northern territories between September and April.
+If seeing those iconic greeny-blue skies of the Northern Lights is on your travel experience list - your best bet is to head to the most northern territories between September and April.
 Any later in the year and it will be too light.

+Yes!
 What can look like an hour's drive will easily be a 3 day drive on a map of Canada.
 However, the time goes quickly when driving from A to B. With beautiful scenery, wildlife spotting and cars that love to drive long distances, put your favourite tunes on, stock up on snacks and you won't notice how long you’ve been on the road.

 Buying a car might work a little differently to where you're from.
 First up, each province/territory has its own driving licence.
 You have 90 days to swap over your current licence to a Canadian one, and if you move to another province, you’ll need to change it again.